nf-core/website/markdown/mentorships.md

 In 2022, Nextflow and nf-core are starting a joint program of mentorships.
 We hope to organise a small number of mentoring pairs to improve outreach and training in underrepresented groups and areas.
-Mentors will recieve a small stipend in return for helping their mentee.
+Mentors will receive a small stipend in return for helping their mentee.

 ### CZI Grants